tim-taylor/evobee/docs/evobee-odd.md

 ### Basic principles

-Our simulation builds upon the earlier simulation work of Waser (1978).
+Our simulation builds upon the earlier simulation work of Waser[^Waser1978].
 One notable difference between our software and his is our use of a continuous spatial environment to avoid potential artefactual effects arising from modelling pollinator movements on a discrete grid.

+[^Waser1978]: http://dx.doi.org/10.1016/j.ecolmodel.2010.08.019 "Interspecific Pollen Transfer and Competition between Co-Occurring Plant Species"

 ### Emergence